statisticalbiotechnology/dsbook/dsbook/statistics/significance.md

 ```

-### Code Example: Permutation Test for Model Significance
+### Permutation Test for Model Significance

 Below is an example of how to implement permutation testing for assessing the significance of a regression model.
+Here we use the SSE of the model as a test statistics.

 ```{code-cell} ipython3
 import numpy as np